-- (4a) Students will not be subject to any adverse action or evaluation for exercising their rights under the Moral/Religious Objections policy and procedure. - (4b) Students will not be subjected to any mistreatment or harassment when they decline to participate in these specific situations. - (4c) Students will not be subject to any adverse effect on their clinical grades or evaluations. - (4d) Students should report any concerns related to mistreatment to the course director, the Office of Student Services, or the UWSMPH Ombudsperson.
+- (4a) Students will not be subject to any adverse action or evaluation for exercising their rights under the Moral/Religious Objections policy and procedure. - (4b) Students will not be subjected to any mistreatment or harassment when they decline to participate in these specific situations. - (4c) Students will not be subject to any adverse effect on their clinical grades or evaluations. - (4d) Students should report any concerns related to mistreatment to the course director, the Office of Student Services, or the UWSMPH Ombudsperson Ombudsperson (608-265-9992, https://ombuds.wisc.edu/).